alanrogers/legofit/src/README.md

 take several days.

-Having run `legofit` on the real data and all bootstrap replicates, you can use @ref bootci "bootci.py" to summarize the information in all the resulting output files.
+Having run `legofit` on the real data and all bootstrap replicates, you can use @ref bootci "bootci.py" and @ref flatfile "flatfile.py" to summarize the information in the resulting output files.

 Finally, @ref diverg "diverg.py" can be used for comparing two sets of site-pattern counts or frequencies.
 It uses the Kullback-Leibler (KL)